7 Reasons Your Indoor Aloe Vera Smells Terrible

 Dying Leaves

-Like most plants, there comes a time when part of the plant is finished, and it begins to die.
+Like most plants, there comes a time when part of the plant begins to age and die.
 There isn’t much to do to prevent this, and it is healthy for the plant.
 Once you notice dying leaves, it is best to prune them from the plant.

-If you allow the leaves to become brown and mushy, they begin to smell and create an odor.
-If dead leaves are allowed to lay on the soil for long periods of time, mold can develop.
-Most soil and dying leaf matter are excellent conditions for developing mold.
+If you allow the leaves to become brown and mushy, your Aloe vera will smell.
+If dead leaves lie on the soil for long periods of time, mold can develop.
 Mold can bring along a foul odor and work its way onto the plant.

-Keeping the plant pruned and soils clean will improve the overall health of your plant.
-You should need to prune too often but keep an eye out for leaves that are beginning to decay.
+Keeping the plant pruned and soil clean will improve the overall health of your plant.
+You should not need to prune too often, but keep an eye out for leaves that are beginning to decay.
 Catching these decaying leaves early will help revitalize the plant and help avoid foul smells.

 Insects

 These moldy spots can lead to a rotten smell.
 If you believe your plant is infested with insects, you need to take action quickly.
-You will want to remove your plant from others in your home.
+Move your plant away from others in your home.
 You can begin treatment once you identify the insect with your preferred method of treatment.